PolarWolf314/softeng-306-project-2/README.md

 # Testing using Docker

+We have decided to use docker to help us limit the resource use from our testing suite, and to be able to deploy the testing of the application on a remote machine in an easy way.

 In order to take advantage of docker, ensure that docker is installed and running, and then run the following commands: